d3mondev/puredns/README.md

 Make sure to view the complete list of available commands and options using `puredns --help`.

-If a `resolvers.txt` file is present in the current working directory, puredns will automatically use it as a list of public resolvers.
-Otherwise, specify the list of resolvers to use using the `-r` argument.
+If `~/.config/puredns/resolvers.txt` or `~/.config/puredns/resolvers-trusted.txt` files are present, puredns will automatically use them as resolvers.
+Otherwise, specify the list of resolvers to use using the `--resolvers` and `--resolvers-trusted` arguments.

+Specifying trusted resolvers is optional.
+By default, puredns will simply use 8.8.8.8 and 8.8.4.4.

 ### Subdomain bruteforcing